michaelmusty/.dotfiles/README.markdown

 2.05a, such as newer `shopt` options or `PROMPT_DTRIM`, they are only run after testing `BASH_VERSINFO` appropriately.

+When I use any other Bourne-compatible shell, I’m generally happy to accept its defaults for interactive behavior.

 My prompt looks something like this:

 ![Bash prompt](prompt.png)